jvictorfsilva/jvictorfsilva/README.md

 **About me**

-- 💼 Full-stack Developer open to new opportunities.
+- 💼 Full-stack Developer at IBM.

 - 📚 Currently studying Java and exploring new JavaScript frameworks